 Section II.
 Duties and Responsibilities of Board Officers

-- Conducts annual performance evaluation of Executive Director near end-of-term after consultation with the Board
+• Conducts performance evaluation of Executive Director each year in December after consultation with the Board

 (2) Vice president